From the DukeHealth.org archives. Content may be out of date.

 New implant relieves big toe joint pain, preserves motion

-When Perry was finally ready, Dr. Parekh had good news for her.
+When Perry was finally ready, Duke surgeons had good news for her.
 The FDA had recently approved an artificial toe cartilage implant.
 It’s made from the same material as contact lenses and is sold under the brand name Cartiva.

 Perry was excited to learn of the new treatment option.
 “Since I had the opportunity, why not have them at least try and preserve the movement in my big toe?” she said.